TonyCcY/Apple-Math-Munch/README.md

 - Express.js for serving the game
 - Responsive CSS Grid layout
 - Service Worker for offline support
+- Local Storage for game preferences and high scores

 ## Browser Support